RHenigan/sdl_evolution/proposals/0000-android-12-issues.md

 ## Motivation

+Android 12 adds multiple restrictions on how apps can work in the background and access device resources.
+Some of the new restrictions that affect how SDL Android works are:

-Starting in Android 12 Apps will no longer be able to start foreground services from the background except for in a few select cases.
+- Apps will no longer be able to start foreground services from the background except for in a few select cases.
 This will directly impact how apps are able to start their own `SdlService` implementation.

-Android 12 also introduces new runtime bluetooth permissions that will be required by the library ([`BLUETOOTH_CONNECT` and `BLUETOOTH_SCAN`](https://developer.android.com/about/versions/12/features#bluetooth-permissions)).
+- Android 12 introduces new runtime Bluetooth permissions that will be required by the library to successfully establish a Bluetooth connection with the head unit ([`BLUETOOTH_CONNECT` and `BLUETOOTH_SCAN`](https://developer.android.com/about/versions/12/features#bluetooth-permissions)).

-Apps will also need to explicitly set the exported flag for any services, receivers, and activities in the manifest that have an `intent-filter`.
+- Apps will need to explicitly set the exported flag for any services, receivers, and activities in the manifest that have an `intent-filter`.

-PendingIntents also now require the mutability flag to be set in all cases which impacts some notifications sent by the router service.
+- `PendingIntents` now require the mutability flag to be set in all cases which impacts some notifications sent by the router service.

-Android 12 may sometimes choose to hide notifications from services for up to 10 seconds to allow the service time to finish.
-This should be fine in most cases but may be something that needs to be considered by the developer and may have some cases in the library where a notification should be displayed immediately.
+- Android 12 may sometimes choose to hide notifications from services for up to 10 seconds to allow short-running services to finish without interrupting the user.
+This is in most cases a good change.
+However, in some cases in the library, the notifications should be updated to be displayed immediately.

 ## Proposed solution